absahir/DEEGA-s-ETF/README.md

 Second Part

 ```
-## 3. Prospectus of the ETF / Model.
-### a.
-Stock picking idea Generation propietary Model
-	Curated author feeds from Twitter, finds top stock with social sentiment

-### b.
-Portfolio management
-	Top 5 stocks selection, based on news sentiment
-	News API
-	Vader Model
-	BERT model

-## 4. Link to our code.
+## 9. Link to our code ##

 ## Reference ##
-This ETF is build upon a proof of concept exercise conducted under:
+This ETF is build upon a proof of concept exercise conducted under: (https://github.com/absahir/D.E.G.A._StockScreener)